alknemeyer/physical_education/DEVELOPERS.md

 For example, prismatic links.
 Through some subclassing/refactoring, you may get away very writing very little code?
 Otherwise, it could be written as a node?

 ## Add more node types
-For example, hard stop joints and springs between links
+For example, hard stop joints between links

 ## Switch to a different animation library
 `matplotlib` isn't great for animations - it's quite slow, not interactive, and so on.
 Switching to eg. `pyqtgraph` could be nice (and might not require that much work) but we'd need to make sure it works with a remote setup and across operating systems (ie not just linux)